gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 #### Data Migration Process

-Migrate order data from data objects to relational tables using the provided TypeScript code.
+Migrate The Order data from DataObjects to relational tables using the provided TypeScript code.

 ```typescript
 import {